rainbowchook/face-app-api/README.md

 The EC2 instance profile will initialise the instance through the user data script: The assets (docker-compose file and Postgres init script) and exported environment variables will be used to pull, start and initialise Docker containers of the Express server and Postgresql database from Docker Hub images, communicating via Docker custom bridge network connection, as specified in the docker-compose file.

-#### Use of HTTP instead of HTTPS
-As this project is deliberately kept low-cost by requiring a new stack to be deployed each time, no domain nor CA was purchased for a secure HTTPS connection.
-The stack is always destroyed after testing.

-Port 80 will be open, thus the front-end client will make calls to http://<EC2_public_URL>.

-As the browser will not allow mixed media content to be served (the server is serving over HTTP instead of HTTPS), all requests from the front-end client will be routed through a serverless function, deployed together with the front-end app to Vercel, thus bypassing browser restrictions.

 ## Reflections

 ### Alternative deployment strategy